-VULNERABILITY OF HUMAN SETTLEMENTS AND ECONOMIC ACTIVITIES TO THE OCCURENCE OF NATURAL HAZARDS AND DISASTER MANAGEMENT IN THE NORTH-EAST REGION
+VULNERABILITY OF HUMAN SETTLEMENTS AND ECONOMIC ACTIVITIES TO THE OCCURRENCE OF NATURAL HAZARDS AND DISASTER MANAGEMENT IN THE NORTH-EAST REGION

 Vulnerabilitatea așezărilor umane și a activităților economice la apariția hazardelor naturale și gestiunea catastrofelor în Regiunea Nord-Est. O premisă pentru planificarea durabilă a teritoriului

-Project Leader: Scientific researcher Ph.D Oana-Elena HAPCIUC (CHELARIU)
+Project Leader: university assistant PhD Oana-Elena HAPCIUC (CHELARIU)

 Implementation period: 1.01.2022-31.12.2023